Medical Device Clinical Evaluation

 Risk Management Data

 The clinical evaluation should include data from the risk management activities that have been performed by the manufacturer in evaluating all the possible known and foreseeable risk associated with the medical device.
+Risk Management should be performed inline with the requirements of the medical device risk management standard ISO 14971.

 Who should perform Clinical Evaluation?